Testis & paratestis

 Vikas Mehta, M.D.

-Cite this page: Mehta V. Sex cord stromal tumors-general.
+Cite this page: Gupta P, Mehta V. Sex cord stromal tumors-general.
 PathologyOutlines.com website. https://www.pathologyoutlines.com/topic/testissexcordgeneral.html.
-Accessed April 1st, 2023.
+Accessed December 23rd, 2024.

 Definition / general

-• Includes neoplasms of pure sex cord and pure stromal type and also those with admixtures of both components in various proportions and degree of differentiation; each strikingly different in clinical features and biology
+• Includes neoplasms of pure sex cord and pure stromal type as well as those with admixtures of both components in various proportions and degree of differentiation, each strikingly different in clinical features and biology

-• Some arise in setting of androgen insensitivity syndrome (AIS) or adrenogenital syndrome (AGS); designate as tumor-like lesion occurring in specific syndrome
+• Some arise in the setting of androgen insensitivity syndrome (AIS) or adrenogenital syndrome (AGS), designated as tumor-like lesion occurring in specific syndrome

 Terminology